rubiefawn/embergrove/content/The Eternal Round.md

 However, three months later when the sword's edge fell upon her neck, it was met with no resistance.
 In that moment she vanished without a trace, right in front of the crowd.
 As this act was carried out under the light of the full moon, while she was pierced with starsilver, it should not have been possible for any magical trickery to take place.
 According to her followers, the message was clear: God had decided it was not yet her time to die, and had carried her away to safety in a divine act.
 Others say there wasn't enough light to see in the first place, such as the Eternal Round, who insist that the execution was successful and that Madonna's remains are in their custody.

-Regardless of what actually happened, this catalyzed the formation of the [[Anointed]], a religious movement based on the words and acts of Madonna.
+Regardless of what actually happened, this catalyzed the formation of the [[The Anointed]], a religious movement based on the words and acts of Madonna.
 Given the Eternal Round's preferential treatment by the [[Iron Serpent]], many assumed it would be stamped out like so many other faiths, but to the surprise of many, the Iron Serpent gave it equal status and legal protection.
 This made it the second ever religion to gain state sanction.